Medically reviewed by Drugs.com. Last updated on Sep 25, 2021.

 - Heart failure

-- High blood pressure that affects the arteries in your lungs (pulmonary hypertension)
+- High blood pressure that affects the arteries in the lungs (pulmonary hypertension)

 Side effects and cautions

-These medications have a number of side effects, some of which require taking other medications to counter.
+These medications have a number of side effects, some of which require taking other medications to treat.

 Side effects include: